-You must be available to travel to London for the specified dates and also be available to participate in the Australian leg of the program in February 2019.
+- You must be available to travel to London for the specified dates and be available to participate in the Australian leg of the program in February 2020.
 Dates will be confirmed in September, but it will involve a commitment of nine to ten days including travel

-We will be looking for applications that demonstrate that, at this particular moment, peer to peer mentorship and networks cross country will:
+We will be looking for applications that demonstrate that peer-to-peer mentorship and networks cross country will:

-(b) facilitate sharing of knowledge and best practice between the UK and AU and
+- facilitate sharing of knowledge and best practice between the UK and AU, and

 This may be part of an ongoing international strategy, or, equally, might represent a first and important foray into establishing international networks to support your vision.